Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Decay estimate for the cumulants

 If a collision occurs during $[t-\delta,t]$, then by localizing the time integral of this collision in Duhamel formula, one gets the additional factor $\delta$ (with a factor $m$ corresponding to the symmetry breaking in the time integration $dT_m$).

 Finally, it may happen that a recollision occurs during $[t-\delta,t]$.
-This imposes an additional constraint on the parents of the recolliding particles and the recollision time has to be integrated now in $[t-\delta,t]$.
+This imposes an additional geometric constraint and the recollision time has to be integrated now in $[t-\delta,t]$.
 Thus an additional factor $\delta$ is also obtained (together with a factor $n$ corresponding to the symmetry breaking in the time integration $d\Theta^{\rm clust}_{n-1} $).
 This completes the proof of (\ref{timecontinuity}).

 \begin{Rmk} Note that the sum over $m$ in \eqref{est2} is converging uniformly in $\eps$, which means that the contribution of pseudo-trajectories involving a large number $m$ of created particles can be made as small as needed.
 In particular, to study the convergence as $\eps \to 0$, it will be enough to look at pseudo-trajectories with a controlled number $m\leq m_0$ of added particles. \end{Rmk}